 Coming in Spring/Summer 2020!

 Fast-track this course series through our intensive option – complete the required courses in a single term.
 Express interest to receive updates about this unique program.

 Inclusive Media in the News

-Check out these articles about our Course Series in Inclusive Media.
+Check out these articles featuring our Course Series in Inclusive Media.

 Described video opens up world of film to the blind (Toronto Star, December 10, 2019)

 All prime time TV shows now have to be accessible.
 How Toronto could become a world leader in captioning and describing (Toronto Star, December 13, 2019)